nf-core/website/src/content/events/2023/bytesize_website.md

 ## Bytesize: The new nf-core website

-Not too long ago the nf-core website was completely overhauled moving away from Php and towards a more future and traffic proof Astro backbone.
+Not too long ago the nf-core website was completely overhauled moving away from PHP and towards a more future and traffic proof Astro backbone.
 Matthias ([@mashehu](https://github.com/mashehu/)) was the main developer for this huge project and will give us some insights into the new website features.